r0x0r/pywebview/README.md

 For QT based systems

-Either `PyQt4` or `PyQt5`
+Either `PyQt5` or `PyQt4`.
+PyQt4 is deprecated and will be removed in the future.

 # Usage

     import webview
     webview.create_window("It works, Jim!", "http://www.flowrl.com")

-For more elaborated usage, refer to the examples in the `examples` directory.
+For more detailed usage, refer to the examples in the `examples` directory.
+There are three ways to build your app

+1) Open a web page as in the example above.
+The page can be either local (`file://`) or remote.
+2) Use `webview.start()` function to load your application and provide a js_api object for Python-JS intercommunication .
+   See `examples/todos`
-There is also a sample Flask application boilerplate provided in the `examples/flask_app` directory.
-It provides an application scaffold and boilerplate code for a real-world application.
+3) Run a local web server and point pywebview to display it.
+There is an example Flask application in the `examples/flask_app` directory.

 ## API